3dna/fake_sqs/README.md

 }
 ```

-If you have the configuration options for other libraries, please give them to
-me.

 To reset the entire server, during tests for example, send a DELETE request to
 the server.
 For example: